-The Honduras Conference includes all territory in the Republic of Honduras.
+The Honduras national conference includes all territory in the Republic of Honduras.
 Official name: The Church of the United Brethren in Christ, Honduras Conference.

-316 Hong Kong
+3. Hong Kong

-The Hong Kong Conference includes all territory in the Crown Colony of Hong Kong.
-Official name: The Church of the United Brethren in Christ Hong Kong Limited.
+The Hong Kong national conference includes all territory in the former Crown Colony of Hong Kong.
+Official name: The Church of the United Brethren in Christ, Hong Kong Limited.